Your cloud advisor showed you 14%. The other 86% is where the savings live.

 CI/CD made code continuous.
 CDCR makes your cloud continuous.
 So the fix stays fixed.

-450+ audit rules across AWS, GCP, and Azure.
-Every finding scored by severity and projected billing impact, so drift on a production resource ranks above an idle dev box on the work-list.
-The queue reflects the actual stakes, not just the rule count.
+450+ rules across AWS, GCP, Azure.
+Every finding scored by severity and dollar impact production drift ranks above an idle dev box.

-Every action lands in the audit trail, actor, timestamp, dollar delta where applicable.
-Quarterly review reads measurable outcomes, never forecasts.
+Every action in the audit trail actor, timestamp, dollar delta.
+Reviews read measured outcomes, never forecasts.

 $14,820/month recovered in 4 weeks.